Warsaw Ghetto Museum: Permanent exhibition

+Blatman described the planned exhibition as an attempt to place the Warsaw Ghetto and the Holocaust within the broader history of the Second World War and the Nazi occupation of Poland, while still centring the fate of the Jews.
+He also argued that a museum located on a site where the Holocaust occurred could not tell the history of the ghetto without addressing what happened outside the ghetto wall.

 The permanent exhibition of the museum is to be based on authentic artefacts from the period of the German occupation of Poland.

 In autumn 2022, the museum published a series of videos presenting the concepts of the permanent exhibition galleries.
 The videos featured the curators of the galleries and specialists involved in the preparation of the exhibition.

 The museum constantly looks for historical artefacts, testimonies and documents relating to the functioning of the Warsaw Ghetto and its commemoration.

 In 2022, the museum's collection included 5,125 artefacts, divided into archives, iconography and exhibits.

+In 2025, the museum announced that Blatman's contract would end on 31 October 2025, explaining that the institution had entered the production phase of the permanent exhibition and that the historical-narrative work had been completed.
+Blatman disputed this explanation and warned that narrowing the exhibition, reducing material on other victims of Nazi genocide and changing the approved concept without transparent scholarly oversight would damage the museum’s credibility.
+A museum spokesperson denied that changes had been introduced to the permanent exhibition or to the historical narrative adopted in 2023.